Roughtime

 clients to provide cryptographic proof of server malfeasance.
 It

-does so by having responses from servers include a signature with a
+does so by having responses from servers include a signature over a

-value derived from a nonce provided by the client in its request.
+value derived from a nonce in the client request.
+This provides

-This provides cryptographic proof that the timestamp was issued after
+cryptographic proof that the timestamp was issued after the server

-the server received the client's request.
-The derived value included
+received the client's request.
+The derived value included in the

-in the server's response is the root of a Merkle tree which includes
+server's response is the root of a Merkle tree which includes the

 This enables the server to amortize the relatively costly signing

-and the server sends a signed response.
-The response includes a
+sends a signed response.
+The response includes a timestamp and a

-timestamp and a radius used to indicate the server's certainty about
+radius used to indicate the server's certainty about the reported

-means the server is absolutely confident that the true time is within
+server is absolutely confident that the true time is within one

-sufficient entropy, this proves that the signed response could only
+entropy - this proves that the signed response could only have been

 4. The Guarantee